8n8/bigwebthing/README.md

+*Note that this project is in rapid progress, with new things added most days, but is not working yet.*

 # Overview

 BigWebThing is intended to provide a combined and improved solution to the problem of sharing messages and programs conveniently and securely.